-- I. Procedures on student records shall be approved by the School Board and contained in the Student Records Handbook. - II.
+- I. Procedures on student records shall be approved by the School Board and contained in the Student Records Handbook.
+These procedures shall include provisions of the Family Educational Rights and Privacy Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - II.
 Parents and students shall be notified annually of their rights regarding education records. - III.
 The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - IV.
 The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - V. Student information that is confidential and exempt shall not be released except when authorized by §1002.221, F.S. - VI.
-Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times.
+Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes: and - C. Data shall be protected from unauthorized use at all times.